stouputils.parallel module#

 stouputils parallel examples

-Method to execute a function in parallel using multiprocessing, you should use it:
+Method to execute a function in parallel using multiprocessing

 • For CPU-bound operations where the GIL (Global Interpreter Lock) is a bottleneck.